Femininity: Behavior and personality

-Traits such as nurturance, sensitivity, sweetness, supportiveness, gentleness, warmth, passivity, cooperativeness, expressiveness, modesty, humility, empathy, affection, tenderness, and being emotional, kind, helpful, devoted, and understanding have been cited as stereotypically feminine.
+Traits such as nurturance, sensitivity, sweetness, supportiveness, gentleness, warmth, charm, cooperativeness, expressiveness, modesty, humility, empathy, affection, tenderness, and being emotional, kind, helpful, devoted, and understanding have been cited as stereotypically feminine.
 The defining characteristics of femininity vary between and even within societies.

 Portrait of Charlotte du Val d'Ognes by Marie-Denise Villers, 1801, Metropolitan Museum of Art (possibly a self-portrait), depicts an independent feminine spirit.

 The relationship between feminine socialization and heterosexual relationships has been studied by scholars, as femininity is related to women's and girls' sexual appeal to men and boys.
 Femininity is sometimes linked with sexual objectification.
-Sexual passiveness, or sexual receptivity, is sometimes considered feminine while sexual assertiveness and sexual desire are sometimes considered masculine.
+A 2010 study found women in Canada and United States commonly initiate and maintain sexual interactions (proceptivity).
+A study in the United States found women flirt more in traditional, physical, sincere, and polite styles than men.
+Feminine charm has been described as a combination of friendliness and flirting.

 Scholars have debated the extent to which gender identity and gender-specific behaviors are due to socialization versus biological factors.
 Social and biological influences are thought to be mutually interacting during development.
 Studies of prenatal androgen exposure have provided some evidence that femininity and masculinity are partly biologically determined.
 Other possible biological influences include evolution, genetics, epigenetics, and hormones (both during development and in adulthood).

 In 1959, researchers such as John Money and Anke Ehrhardt proposed the prenatal hormone theory.
 Their research argues that sexual organs bathe the embryo with hormones in the womb, resulting in the birth of an individual with a distinctively male or female brain; this was suggested by some to "predict future behavioral development in a masculine or feminine direction".
 This theory, however, has been criticized on theoretical and empirical grounds and remains controversial.
 In 2005, scientific research investigating sex differences in psychology showed that gender expectations and stereotype threat affect behavior, and a person's gender identity can develop as early as three years of age.
 Money also argued that gender identity is formed during a child's first three years.